michaperki/Nomi-Financial-Dashboard/README.md

 ## Project Description
 [(Back to top)](#table-of-contents)

 Data is provided by the Nomi Financial team and sent straight to Domo via Domo's automated 'upload via email' connector.
 This codebase replaces a time and labor intensive process created by a consulting team and maintained in Excel models.
-The data consists of Projected and Actual spend (Monthly and Quarterly spend files are supplied separately), allocation files for each Expense Bucket, and a name map for cross-referencing between the actuals and projections.
+The data consists of Projected and Actual spend (Monthly and Quarterly spend files supplied separately), allocation files for each Expense Bucket, and a name map for cross-referencing between the actuals and projections.
 The specific visualizations required necessitate several different operations (see below).

 ## Process
 [(Back to top)](#table-of-contents)